 Pledge to put every tax refund, gift of cash, purchase refund, work bonus and — if possible — government stimulus payment into your down payment account.

 7. Stash away every raise

 When you earn a raise at work, carry on as if it never happened.

 Have the difference between your old and new paychecks funneled automatically into your down payment savings account.

 Rules differ by lenders on whether and how much help with your down payment you can get from gifts.

-One example: The FHA lets borrowers apply gifts from immediate family members toward a down payment.
-You’ll be required to produce a “gift letter” from the giver, verifying that the money is not actually a loan.
-You’ll probably also need to show copies of checks or wire transfers so your lender can verify the origin of the gift.
+With a gift, you’ll need to produce a “gift letter” from the giver, verifying that the money is not actually a loan.
+You also may need to show copies of checks or wire transfers so the lender can verify the gift’s origin.

 Some employers — including companies, colleges, universities, and state or local governments — have programs to help employees with down payments.
-Ask the human resources department about possibilities where you work.
+Ask the human resources department where you work about possibilities.